marcogrima93/LimitbreakIT-Blog/Posts/meta-smart-glasses-analysis-2025.md

 ## 🚨 The Bold Claim That Has Silicon Valley Divided

-**Mark Zuckerberg just made a statement that could reshape the entire tech industry:** "Glasses are the perfect form factor for personal superintelligence" as he unveiled Meta's $799 Ray-Ban Display glasses with neural wristband control [433][445].
+**Mark Zuckerberg just made a statement that could reshape the entire tech industry:** "Glasses are the perfect form factor for personal superintelligence" as he unveiled Meta's $799 Ray-Ban Display glasses with neural wristband control.

 But here's the million-dollar question everyone's asking: **Are these revolutionary smart glasses the smartphone killer we've been waiting for, or just another expensive tech toy that'll end up in a drawer next to your Google Glass?**